-North West Fund for Biomedical makes first investment in Liverpool
+North West Fund for Biomedical makes first investment in Liverpool start-up

 9 September 2011